dreamboat26/LLM-exploration/README.md

-# Fine-tuned PNHI 2 Model
+# Fine-tuned PHI 2 Model

 This notebook showcases the process of fine-tuning the PHI 2 model using a custom dataset and specific configuration parameters.
 The goal is to create a task-specific model for a particular use case, leveraging the powerful capabilities of PHI 2 in natural language processing tasks.